Phil Murphy Projected As Winner Of New Jersey Governor's Race

 TRENTON, N.J.
-(CBSNewYork) — After an incredibly close contest, the Associated Press on Wednesday projected Phil Murphy as the winner of the New Jersey governor’s race.
+(CBSNewYork) — After an incredibly close contest, the Associated Press and CBS News on Wednesday projected Phil Murphy as the winner of the New Jersey governor’s race.

 Incumbent Murphy was expected by many to cruise to re-election, but Republican Jack Ciattarelli proved to be an extremely formidable opponent.
 The former state assemblyman rode a wave of momentum into Election Day, and despite trailing in the polls throughout the campaign said on multiple occasions he expected the Garden State to vote Republican.